As you can tell from that title, I’m slightly miffed. Though I guess that’s normal. Being perpetually pissed off is sort of my shtick.

 You see, my time is valuable.
 I’d say my customers’ time is valuable too, but they’ve shown me otherwise.
 I have no time for you to treat me with the level of respect you’d show to a non-English speaking busboy.

 And that’s the problem.
 It is the level of respect that gets shown–or not shown–that’s annoying me and that seems to be a running theme with these people.

-On my recent interview over at Jaime Donovan Art, which you can read here, I talk about how customer service came to be the way it is now (how people have become so entitled that something like Popeye’s running out of chicken is now some sort of great moral failing (“How am I going to feed my kids now!?”
+In an interview I had on a site that no longer exists, I talked about how customer service came to be the way it is now (how people have become so entitled that something like Popeye’s running out of chicken is now some sort of great moral failing (“How am I going to feed my kids now!?”
 Go to KFC, you lazy c***)), but whatever happened, people have taken to the idea that no one in the customer service industry is worthy of respect.
 Not a Popeye’s employee, not a bus driver, not a waiter/waitress, and nowadays not even licensed professionals.